 Did you know that a Qantas A380 first class flight between Sydney and Singapore costs just 90,000 Qantas points?
 The Champagne Mile recently took the Qantas A380 first class seat for a ride.
-Read on to find out what you can expect when you experience the pinnacle of Qantas service.
+Read on to find out what you can expect from the pinnacle of Qantas service.

 How I booked my Qantas A380 First Class ticket

 I booked my one way Qantas A380 first class award ticket via the Qantas website for just 90,000 points plus taxes.
-You could also book this seat via Asia Miles (costing 70,000 points plus taxes) or American Airlines (costing 50,000 points plus taxes).
+You could also book this seat via American Airlines (costing 50,000 points plus taxes).

 A few days before my trip, I received a courtesy call from the Qantas first class concierge.
 I was offered a pre-booked 20 minute spa treatment at the lounge and also asked if I required any on-the-ground assistance.
 With a 9am spa treatment locked in, I checked in online the evening before my flight.
 I headed to Sydney Airport very early the next morning in order to enjoy as much time as I could in the Lounge.